 - 1. For the programme, courses/modules are given with the study load stated in article 3.6 of the Education and Examination Regulations.
 The educational programme includes 60 ECTS per year, with 1 ECTS 28 hours of work. - 2.
-The courses for which the student is registered are visible in the timetable which can be accessed via the student portal.
-The exam schedule is available on AskPsy.nl.
+The educational programme includes 42 weeks per year. - 3.
+The courses/modules for which the student is registered are visible in the timetable which can be accessed via the student portal.
+The exam schedule is available on AskPsy.nl